Datavault-UK/automate-dv-docs/docs/macros.md

 dbt itself supports references to data via the `ref()` [function](https://docs.getdbt.com/reference/dbt-jinja-functions/ref/) for models, and the `source()` function for [dbt sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources/).

-dbtvault provides the means for specifying sources for Data Vault structures with a `source_model` argument, and supports either style, shown below:
+dbtvault provides the means for specifying sources for Data Vault structures with a `source_model` argument.

+This behaves differently for the [stage](#stage) macro, which supports either style, shown below:

 ##### ref style